Barcelona is Europe’s largest cruise ship port and the city receives more than two and a half million cruise ship passengers every year.

 From the Cruise Ship Terminals by Bus

-The Cruise Bus is a shuttle-bus which runs between the Moll Adossat cruise ship terminals and the Columbus Monument at the end of the Ramblas.
+The Cruise Bus (also known as the Portbus) is a shuttle-bus which runs between the Moll Adossat cruise ship terminals and the Columbus Monument at the end of the Ramblas.

 The fare is €3 one way or €4 return and is paid in cash on the bus (coins or small value notes only).